 Under the leadership of the Racial Justice & Reconciliation Ministry, a team of St. James’s parishioners has undertaken the research.
 In addition, well-known historians of antebellum Richmond and the Episcopal Church, Dr. Gregg Kimball and Dr. Ed Bond, respectively, will provide us with the larger historical landscape and context.

-The first session of the series: An Overview of Richmond 1830-1865, was led by Dr. Gregg Kimball on April 14, 2021.
+Session One – April 14: An Overview of Richmond 1830-1865, was led by Dr. Gregg Kimball on April 14, 2021.
 Dr. Kimball is the Director of Public Services and Outreach at the Library of Virginia and the author of American City, Southern Place: A Cultural History of Antebellum Richmond.
 Click on the image below to view a recording of the presentation and discussion.